-- Policy SP2 includes the need to minimise and mitigate water pollution and includes the need to ensure sewage infrastructure is in place - ENV7 is a generic policy addressing pollution prevention, including water - PLA4 addresses the need to avoid flood risk and ensuring sustainable drainage systems are in place

-- The level of development proposed through the LDP has a potential impact on the availability of water in the County Borough.
+- 10.31 Potential positive impacts: - Policy SP2 includes the need to minimise and mitigate water pollution and includes the need to ensure sewage infrastructure is in place - ENV7 is a generic policy addressing pollution prevention, including water - PLA4 addresses the need to avoid flood risk and ensuring sustainable drainage systems are in place - 10.32 Potential adverse impacts: - The level of development proposed through the LDP has a potential impact on the availability of water in the County Borough.
 Waste water may also have an adverse impact on water quality if sewage infrastructure is not sufficient to meet demands. - New minerals workings and waste treatment sites can have adverse impacts on ground and surface waters.
 New minerals sites will need to have operational controls to avoid this, including long-term management arrangements. - Mobilisation of contaminants for previously developed sites can adversely impact on surface and groundwater quality.